neblic/platform/docs/content/learn/samplers.md

 # Samplers

-`Samplers` are available as libraries to be imported into your services or are created by standalone components that retrieve `Data Samples` from a system (such as a data broker or a database) by themselves.
+`Samplers` are available as libraries to be imported into your services or are created by standalone components that retrieve `Data Samples` from a system (such as a data broker or a database) by themselves such as the [`kafka-sampler`](../how-to/data-from-kafka.md).

-They are designed to not interfere with the normal operation of your systems and to have a negligible impact on performace. `Sampling Rules` are defined using [Google's CEL language](https://opensource.google.com/projects/cel), which, quoting their documentation id `designed for simplicity, speed, safety, and portability`.
+They are designed to not interfere with the normal operation of your systems and to have a negligible impact on performace. `Streams` of `Data Samples` are created using rules defined with the [Google's CEL language](https://opensource.google.com/projects/cel), which, quoting their documentation is `designed for simplicity, speed, safety, and portability`.

-`Samplers` need to be able to decode the data that they intercept so that it can be evaluated by their configured `Sampling rules`, which decide whether or not that `Data Sample` needs to be exported.
+`Samplers` need to be able to decode the data that they intercept so that it can be evaluated by their configured `Streams`, which decide whether or not that `Data Sample` needs to be processed.
 Therefore, you need to choose a `Sampler` that is compatible with the message encoding (e.g. Protocol Buffers, JSON...) that your service works with.

 !!! note
     All `Samplers` are able to process `JSON` messages.
-Since it is a self-describing language, it is enough with the message itself (no external schema required) is sufficient to decode its contents.
+Since it is a self-describing language, it is enough with the message itself (no external schema required) to be able to decode its contents.
 And since, at least when using `Samplers` within your services, it is usually possible to convert any object to `JSON`, this option works as a fallback in case the encoding your service uses is not supported.
 Of course, there is a performance penalty to consider when converting messages to `JSON`.

+The `Data Samples` selected to be processed are then parsed so they can be incorporated to the `Sampler` enabled `Digests` or forwarded to the `Collector` as-is so they can be processed there.
+This depends on how are they configured.

 ## Best practices

-Because their performance impact is negligible when no `Sampling Rules` are configured, it is recommended to add them wherever data is transformed or exchanged.
+Because their performance impact is negligible when no `Streams` are configured, it is recommended to add them wherever data is transformed or exchanged.
 This will allow you to track how your data evolves throughout your system.

 !!! note
     Unlike logs, where it is usually recommended to not add logging in the critical path to avoid too much noise and increased costs, `Samplers` can be dynamically configured so you can add them anywhere without worrying about impacting your application or costs.